numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 The motivation was that all these cost maintenance effort, and that they slow down work on the core of Numpy (ndarrays, dtypes and ufuncs).

-The import on downstream libraries and users would be very large, and maintenance of these modules would still have to happen.
+The impact on downstream libraries and users would be very large, and maintenance of these modules would still have to happen.
 Therefore this is simply not a good idea; removing these submodules should not happen even for a new major version of NumPy.